benjamin-chan/TeoPsychiatricSymptoms/docs/report.md

 |TRUE                     |FALSE                    |TRUE              |                    5|   2|
 |TRUE                     |TRUE                     |TRUE              |                    5|   1|
 |NA                       |NA                       |NA                |                  NaN|   1|

+Of the 358 who had social contact on Facebook at least daily, 167 (47%) also had at least daily in-person social contact while 191 (53%) had in-person social contact less than daily, a non-significant difference (p = 0.224).

+Of the 233 who had in-person social contact at least daily, 167 (72%) also had at least daily social contact on Facebook while 66 (28%) had social contact on Facebook less than daily, a significant difference (p = 0.000).

 # Research Question 1

 **Is perceived social support received from Facebook (FMSS) associated with lower rates of**